-- A. Sewer Pumping Station: A public sewer facility with electric-powered pumps, designed and constructed to raise wastewater in elevation, pump effluent uphill to a gravity feed sewer line, or overcome head losses due to pipeline friction. - B. Utility Line: A line suspended overhead on utility poles or buried underground that is used for the transmission and/or distribution, or conveyance, of public water, public sewer, natural gas, telephone, or electricity.
+- B.A.
+Sewer Pumping Station: A public sewer facility with electric-powered pumps, designed and constructed to raise wastewater in elevation, pump effluent uphill to a gravity feed sewer line, or overcome head losses due to pipeline friction. - B. Water Pumping Station: A public water facility for the pumping of potable water. - C. Municipal Water Well: A well used to collect water for a municipal water supply system.
+Accessory uses include access roads, utility lines, generators, and well houses.

+Utility Line: A line suspended overhead on utility poles or buried underground that is used for the transmission and/or distribution, or conveyance, of public water, public sewer, natural gas, telephone, or electricity.
 Pursuant to Code of Virginia § 56-46.1., electrical transmission lines of 138 KV or more, approved by the State Corporation Commission, are deemed to have satisfied the requirements of the Zoning Ordinance.

-- C. Utility Pole: A ground-mounted self-supporting vertical structure made of fabricated metal, treated wood or concrete used to elevate electrical and communication distribution and/or transmission lines and antennas, whose primary function is the support of wires, conductors and associated apparatus used for the distribution and/or transmission of electrical energy and/or land line communication signals. - D. Water Pumping Station: A public water facility for the pumping of potable water.
+Utility Pole: A ground-mounted self-supporting vertical structure made of fabricated metal, treated wood or concrete used to elevate electrical and communication distribution and/or transmission lines and antennas, whose primary function is the support of wires, conductors and associated apparatus used for the distribution and/or transmission of electrical energy and/or land line communication signals.

+C.A.Water Pumping Station: A public water facility for the pumping of potable water.